mlswg/mls-architecture/draft-ietf-mls-architecture.md

   provided by the certificate authorities in the PKI, and the verification function would correspond to certificate verification by clients.

-* Several current messaging applications rely on users verifying each others' key fingerprints for authentication.
+* Several current messaging applications rely on users verifying each other's key fingerprints for authentication.
 In this scenario, the issuance function is simply the generation of a key pair (i.e., a credential is just an identifier and public key, with no information to assist in verification).